The lights are on

 2. Setzer (Final Fantasy VI)Sure, the guy’s got an airship, but once the party commandeers his ride, Setzer has nothing to contribute.
 His special move, slots, fails frequently since it’s based on chance.
 Most of the time, you just get the stupid “lagomorph” move, where a tiny rabbit appears and taunts you by restoring a negligible amount of health.
 The upgraded version, coin toss, does reliable damage, but costs money every time you use it.
 If you bring Setzer along in your party, you should brace yourself for an ineffective and expensive companion.

 3. Krile (Final Fantasy V)Before getting to Krile, let’s talk about Galuf.
 He’s an old curmudgeon, he rides a meteor across dimensions, and he commands respect from everyone who recognizes him.
 Unfortunately, Galuf leaves your party during Final Fantasy V and is replaced by Krile, which just adds insult to injury.
 She’s just your average “perky young girl” archetype with no interesting or awesome facets to her character.
-You can also blame her for establishing Final Fantasy’s particular breed of annoying female companions like Yuffie, Selphie, and Vaan.
+You can also blame her for establishing Final Fantasy’s particular breed of annoying companions like Yuffie, Selphie, and Vaan.

 4. Hope (Final Fantasy XIII)Ugh.
 Just look at this kid.
 Nice scarf, poindexter.